2022–23 Professional U21 Development League

-The 2022–23 Professional U21 Development League is the 11th season of the Professional Development League system.
+The 2022–23 Professional U21 Development League was the 11th season of the Professional Development League system.

 The Premier League 2 reverted back to a U21 competition ahead of the 2022–23 season.
 Burnley, Birmingham City and Reading left the league after failing to retain category one academy status.

+For the 2022–23 season onwards, player eligibility was restricted to under-21 players (reduced from under-23) born after 1 January 2001.
+To help with the transition, teams were allowed up to five over-age outfield players (up from three) and one over-age goalkeeper for the 2022-23 season.